 We are the Women in Risk Advisory.
 We solve complex problems and foresee risks.
-We innovate and analyze.
+We innovate and analyse.
 We incubate and referee.
-We help our clients build resilient, sustainable organizations.
+We help our clients build resilient, sustainable organisations.
 We imagine new possibilities, connecting trust, resilience, and security to make an impact that matters.
 We need more like us.
 We need more like you.

 Manuela loves juggling a variety of tasks and responsibilities each day.
 She finds it exciting to integrate business with a deep understanding of IT architectures and enjoys working with new technologies that push her to learn and grow.

 Manuela feels more women belong in risk because the more diverse a business environment, the more successful its pursuits will be.
 She explains, “if you look at a problem with a team of people who have different cultural backgrounds, skill sets, and experiences, you are looking at it multi-dimensionally, and that always leads to better solutions.”